Requires Javascript to run jquery-core script

 Considering a Switch?

 How much electricity do you use in a month?
 If you’re unsure, take a look at the Electricity line on your bill.
-You might also want to look at the historical usage graph on your bill, which shows your average daily usage over the past 12-month period.
+You might also want to look at the historical usage graph on your bill, which shows your average daily use over the past 12-month period.

 When you use electricity can be another factor in your choice.
-Historically, the typical residential customer who paid TOU prices has used nearly two thirds of their power at off-peak times- the time when the lowest TOU price applies.
+Historically, the typical residential customer who paid TOU prices has used nearly two thirds of their power at off-peak times – the time when the lowest TOU price applies.
 The other third of their power used was typically split equally between on- and mid-peak times.
 Look at the Electricity line of your bill to see how much power you use in each of the three TOU price periods.

 Are you often home during the day on weekdays, so that shifting your usage is more challenging?
 Do you have large appliances that you need to run during the day on weekdays?
 Can you shift more of that usage to nighttime or weekend hours?
+Do you own an electric vehicle that you charge at home and at what times of day/night do you charge it?

 If you’re a small business owner, some of the same factors mentioned earlier also apply – how much electricity do you use each month, and when do you use it?
 Keep in mind that the Tier threshold for small business customers is 750 kWh all year round.
 And not all small businesses are the same.
 A large restaurant with several ovens running in the evening may have a very different electricity usage pattern than a small salon that’s only open during the day.
 So may a dry cleaner compared to a convenience store, or a clothing store compared to a bakery.